valarn/Ocean-Temperatures-ggplot-R/README.md

 2- Navigate to the cloned repo directory

 3- Copy the command `./run START END` and hit Enter.
-Replace `START` and `END` with the year numbers you want to clean (it will clean the years from START to END inclusive)
+Replace `START` and `END` with the year numbers you want to clean (it will clean the years from START to END inclusive).
+If you want to clean the data for one year, just the same value for both.

+After running the script (manually or using the script), the cleaned data will be saved in `cleaned_data`.